-We qualify as a "smaller reporting company," because the market value of our stock held by non-affiliates was less than \$560.0 million as of June 30, 2022, and our annual revenue was less than \$100.0 million during the most recently completed fiscal year.
-We will reassess our status each year on the last business day of the second quarter and will continue to be a smaller reporting company until the fiscal year following the determination that (i) our voting and non-voting shares held by non-affiliates is less than \$250.0 million measured on the last business day of our second fiscal quarter or (ii) our annual revenue is less than \$100.0 million during the most recently completed fiscal year and our voting and non-voting shares held by non-affiliates is less than \$700.0 million measured on the last business day of our second fiscal quarter.
+We expect to continue to qualify as a "smaller reporting company," because the market value of our stock held by non-affiliates was less than \$250.0 million as of June 30, 2023, and our annual revenue was less than \$100.0 million during the most recently completed fiscal year.
+We will reassess our status each year on the last business day of the second quarter and may continue to take advantage of certain scaled disclosures available to smaller reporting companies until the fiscal year following the determination that (i) our voting and non-voting shares held by non-affiliates is less than \$250.0 million measured on the last business day of our second fiscal quarter or (ii) our annual revenue is less than \$100.0 million during the most recently completed fiscal year and our voting and non-voting shares held by non-affiliates is less than \$700.0 million measured on the last business day of our second fiscal quarter.
 As a smaller reporting company, we may take advantage of many of the same exemptions from disclosure requirements as an emerging growth company, including reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements.
 We cannot predict if investors will find our securities less attractive because we may rely on these exemptions.
 If some investors find our securities less attractive as a result, there may be a less active trading market for our ADSs and the price of our ADSs may be more volatile.